-ANOTHER EXAMPLE OF A PRODUCT PREMIUMISATION IS POPCORN: OFTEN SEEN AS A 'HEALTHIER' CRISP ALTERNATIVE, IT IS NOW A GOURMET EXPERIENCE
+ANOTHER EXAMPLE OF A PRODUCT PREMIUMISATION IS VERMUT: OFTEN SEEN AS A "OLD FASHIONED" ALTERNATIVE, IT IS NOW A GOURMET EXPERIENCE

-Premiumisation is no longer just about price, it is about quality and experience; and this is fuelling the growth of 'unique' and 'special' products [20].
+Premiumisation is no longer just about price, it is about quality and experience; and this is fuelling the growth of 'unique' and 'special' products (20).
 In food and drink particularly, premiumisation is more transparent as consumers understand that there are grades of ingredient quality or preparation processes that should be better than average and therefore worth paying more for.
 An overwhelming majority of respondents in the Ipsos Global Trends Survey 2017 declared that they eat less chocolate and candy these days, but when they do, they want them to be higher quality as they're a special treat or indulgence - see figure 3 (on page 19).

 Our busy lifestyles are also contributing to the changes in the types of food and drink we are consuming.
-As we become more time-poor and our lives more frenetic, food and drink provides an accessible way of treating ourselves after a busy day at work.
+As we become more time-poor and our lives more frenetic, food and drink provides an accessible way of treating ourselves after a busy day atwork.

-Gu Desserts is one example of a brand which has seen extremely fast growth off the back of a demand for higherend premium products.
+Danone Light & Free is one example of a brand which has seen fast growth off the back of a demand for higher- end premium products.
 Their higher price point and premium packaging, as well as their convenience and taste makes them an obvious choice for time-poor consumers who crave a sweet treat after their evening meal.
-In comparison to other products in the frozen food category, they offer a more special experience, making consumers feel that the calorie indulgence is worth it.
+In comparison to other products in the dairy category, they offer a more special experience, making consumers feel that the indulgence is worth it.